The first stop in Jackson was at a small hotel restaurant. It turned out to be the perfect jumping-off point.

-After considering a selection of restaurants and getting the input of our chatty shuttle driver Reggie, we settled upon Alumni House Sports Grill conveniently located in a hotel we unfortunately were not staying at.
-The major deciding factors were a 25% of coupon (we forgot to use) and confirmation that Alumni had a Lucky Town Brew on tap, specifically, Ballistic Blonde.
+After considering a selection of restaurants and getting the input of our chatty shuttle driver Reggie, we settled upon Alumni House Sports Grill conveniently located in a hotel we, unfortunately, were not staying at.
+The major deciding factors were a coupon (we forgot to use) and confirmation that Alumni had a Lucky Town Brew on tap, specifically, Ballistic Blonde.
 (Lucky Town was one of our “must go” places as it is the only microbrewery in Jackson and recently opened to the broader public.)

 Reggie packed us into the minivan that would lead us to the promised land of fermentation, saccharification, and mastication.
 Driving up to our destination, Reggie let us out at the hotel which was home to our restaurant of choice.
 Tucked in the corner of the hotel lobby with just enough of the bar visible to the front counter, we saw our food haven and decided to saddle up to the bar for quick service (both for beer and food).
 While the beers came quickly, the food was slightly delayed due to the tremendously welcome and insightful conversation with the tenders of the bar Sarah and Andrew who became our unofficial food and drink guides.